Donald Trump Claims That He’s “Immune” To Coronavirus Now, Offers To Give “A Big Fat Kiss” To Men And Women [Video]

 We threw up in our mouth a little typing this headline thinking about Donald Trump’s mouth being anywhere near us much less on our faces.
 Eghck.

-The COVID-19-infected 53% of white women’s president held a campaign rally last night in Sanford, Florida where thousands of his dedicated bootlickers and ass-kissers showed up to kiss his ring and their beloved leader was ready to kiss them back.
+The COVID-19-infected 53% of white women’s president held a campaign rally last night in Sanford, Florida where thousands of his dedicated bootlickers and a$$-kissers showed up to kiss his ring and their beloved leader was ready to kiss them back.

 During his…speech Trump predictably went on about how he was big and strong after “defeating” the novel coronavirus after like 72 hours.
 He also made the suspect claim that he’s now “immune” to COVID-19.
 He’s so “immune” that he offered to walk out into the teeming masses and give everyone, man and woman, “a big fat kiss”.